rocky-linux/documentation/en/rocky/8/admin_guide/10-boot.md

 7. Clean up directories in /var
 8. Start the virtual memory (swap)

-## Protecting the GRUB2 boot loader
+## Protecting the GRUB2 bootloader

-Why protect the boot loader with a password?
+Why protect the bootloader with a password?

 1. Prevent *Single* user mode access - If an attacker can boot into single user mode, he becomes the root user.
-2. Prevent access to GRUB console - If an attacker manages to use GRUB console, he can change its configuration or collect information about the system by using cat command.
+2. Prevent access to GRUB console - If an attacker manages to use GRUB console, he can change its configuration or collect information about the system by using the `cat` command.
 3. Prevent access to insecure operating systems.
 If there is a dual boot on the system, an attacker can select an operating system like DOS at boot time that ignores access controls and file permissions.

-To password protect the GRUB2:
+To password protect the GRUB2 bootloader:

 * Remove `-unrestricted` from the main `CLASS=` statement in the `/etc/grub.d/10_linux` file.